hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 Though I enjoyed reading the fluid dynamics chapters in general, a few points of contention could be made.
 Their treatment of Stokes' creeping flow problem (Sec.
 14.3.2) seems particularly baroque.
 Their unusual approach is meant, as they write, to make contact with "some general ideas that ought to be familiar from other areas of physics."
 They later concede (Exercise 14.20) that a more conventional approach using a streamfunction "is more straightforward but less intuitive" than their exposition.

-Another (more tongue-in-cheek) disagreement is detailed on a [companion page](DbyDt.md).
 Meanwhile in the elasticity chapters, Prof. James Hanna has [observed](https://arxiv.org/abs/2303.12729) that Fig. 11.10 (on elastica) is incorrect, or at least highly distorted, though this is not noted in the book's errata list.

 Further comments on *Modern Classical Physics* are forthcoming.